rizkyhaksono/sarana-ai-take-home-test/README.md

 ## Future Enhancements

-- Update note functionality
-- Note search and filtering
 - Tags and categories
-- User profile management
 - Refresh token implementation
 - Rate limiting
-- API documentation with Swagger
 - Unit and integration tests
 - CI/CD pipeline

 ## License

-This project is for take-home test purposes.
+This project under the MIT License.
+See the [LICENSE](LICENSE) file for details.